 - Go for thin value as often as possible

-- Use large bet sizes with strong hands to exploit their tendency to over-call
+- Use larger bet sizes with strong hands.

 That’s all for today!
 If you want to keep reading up on poker strategy, check out “How to Beat the Guy Who Is Always Betting — Countering an Aggressive Poker Strategy“.